You have left Costco.com and are now on the Bali Blinds website.

 For outside-mount window treatments, projection brackets provide additional clearance between the headrail and the wall.
 They create extra space so that the window treatment doesn't hit the window's operating hardware or molding.
 You can attach these L-shaped brackets to the top or back of the headrail.

 Cord cleats anchor cords to the wall, keeping them out of reach of kids or pets.
 Cord cleats are available for all window treatments with lift cords.
-Clear cord cleats are complimentary and provided upon request.
+Clear cord cleats are complimentary.
 For a more decorative touch, purchase a cord winder or brass cleats in a decorative or antique style.